slimerrain/stardew-mods/README.md

 adds various tea herbs and common ingredients as well as machines and recipes
     - requires grain overhull
     - requires JsonAssets, ContentPatcher, MainFrameworkMod
+    - will add different tea bushes and use others'? when 1.6 comes out.
+(Osmanthus tea bush...)

 - Alcoholics Acknowledged
 adds various types of alcohols and machines for processing